Andha Naal: Release and reception

 Andha Naal received a "U" (universal) certificate by the Central Board of Film Certification after 14 cuts.
 It was released on 13 April 1954 on the eve of Puthandu (Tamil New Year).
-The film received critical acclaim upon release, but failed commercially as the audiences were disappointed over the absence of songs.
+The film was well received by critics upon release, but failed commercially as the audiences were disappointed over the absence of songs.
 In theatres, they were disappointed after the first scene when Ganesan's character is shot dead, and many even walked out.
 Theatre owners had to persuade them to watch the entire film.
 After its commercial failure, Meiyappan never again made a film without song sequences.
 The film was later re-released after winning the Certificate of Merit for the Second Best Feature Film in Tamil at the 2nd National Film Awards (1955), (Note: The film won the award jointly with Edhir Paradhathu.) and became a box-office success.
 Moser Baer and AP International have released the film on home video.

 In addition to its National Film Award win, the film won a Best Film Award from the Madras Filmfans' Association in 1955.
 Contemporary critics lauded Meiyappan and Balachander for the experimental film.
 While Ganesan's role as an antihero won him critical acclaim, many critics felt that Pandari Bai's role as the patriotic wife overshadowed his performance.
 Many contemporary critics expected the film to be a trendsetter, but it failed to inspire many thematically similar films in Tamil.
 Several years later, Balachander's wife Shanta recalled that he was not affected by the film's failure as he was "delighted that he pulled it off", with critics praising the performances of Ganesan, Pandari Bai and the other actors.